Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Related studies

-Some researchers have addressed the issue of quantifying the randomness of the data and associating it with the performance of different models. \cite{song2010limits, lu2013approaching} use information entropy to quantify the ``predictability'' of human mobility, the upper bound that a person's next location can be predicted. \cite{sinatra2014entropy, chen2016temporal} apply a similar approach to investigate the ``predictability'' of users' online activities. \cite{lv2015toward, yin2017an, sun2020revealing} analyze the topological properties of the network and quantify the ``predictability'' toward the link prediction task.
+Quantifying the randomness of the data is often associated with the performance of the models.
+Some researchers have addressed the issue of the correlation between these two. ~\cite{song2010limits, lu2013approaching} use information entropy to quantify the ``predictability'' of human mobility, the upper bound that a person's next location can be predicted. ~\cite{chen2016temporal} apply a similar approach to investigate the ``predictability'' of users' online activities. ~\cite{lv2015toward, sun2020revealing} analyze the topological properties of the network and quantify the ``predictability'' toward the link prediction task.
 These works quantify the overall difficulties of the prediction.
-But the ``predictability'' is related to the theoretical bound that any method could ever achieve, which is not directly related to the performance of a particular prediction model. \cite{zhu2021sampling, zhan2022coarsas2hvec} use entropy-related measures to explain the performance of particular models, proving that the data quality sampled by the model is highly related to the model performance in tasks like node classification and link prediction. \cite{yijun2022maximum} studies the link prediction upper bound based on a particular topological feature and shows the relationship between the prediction accuracy and the topological characteristics of a network. \cite{barzel2013network} also demonstrates how the noise and uncertainty of data affect the performance of link prediction algorithm.
-But due to these works only applying a limited number of measurements, one could not draw a consistent conclusion on how the performance varies with changing complexity of the data.
+But the ``predictability'' is related to the theoretical bound that any method could ever achieve, which is not directly related to the performance of a particular prediction model. ~\cite{zhu2021sampling, zhan2022coarsas2hvec} use entropy-related measures to explain the performance of particular models, proving that the data quality sampled by the model is highly related to the model performance in tasks like node classification and link prediction. ~\cite{ran2024maximum} study the link prediction upper bound based on a particular topological feature and shows the relationship between the prediction accuracy and the topological characteristics of a network. ~\cite{barzel2013network} also demonstrate how the noise and uncertainty of data affect the performance of link prediction algorithm.
+However, due to these works only applying a limited number of measurements, one could not draw a consistent conclusion on how the performance varies with the changing complexity of the data.
 In this work, we identify a performance characteristic curve that illustrates a model's performance under different task complexity, mining the underlying pattern between data randomness and model performance comprehensively.